Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 Fight the good fight of faith, lay hold on eternal life.

 Gold and Faith Refined

-Gold in scripture is symbolic of tried and tested faith in the goodness of God that is exhibited in a life that glorifies Him.
+Gold in scripture is symbolic of tried and tested faith in the goodness of God.
+Faith finds its most exquisite exhibit in a life that glorifies Him.

 Gold and faith are both refined and purified by fire.